Sensitivity analysis via the proportion of unmeasured confounding: Estimation Inference

 provided that the denominator $\psi_u(\epsilon_0)(q_{\epsilon_0} - 1) + \psi_l(\epsilon_0)q_{1-\epsilon_0} \neq 0$, and where the unscaled influence function is

 \end{theorem} Theorem \ref{eps_tilde_theorem} describes sufficient conditions so that $\widehat{\epsilon}_0$ is $\sqrt{n}$-consistent and asymptotically normally distributed.
-The conditions that we require are essentially the same as the ones required for Theorem \ref{gp_convergence}, plus continuity of the random variable $g(\etab)$ with strictly increasing CDF in neighborhoods of $q_{\epsilon_0}$ and $q_{1-\epsilon_0}$.
-The reason why we require $g(\etab)$ to be continuous is to avoid the bounds to be discontinuous, which might invalidate the definition of $\epsilon_0$.
-Furthermore, the asymptotic normality of $\widehat{\epsilon}_0$ relies on the existence (and non-singularity) of the derivative of the map $\epsilon \mapsto \psi_l(\epsilon)\psi_u(\epsilon)$ at $\epsilon = \epsilon_0$.
+We require the same conditions as the ones required for Theorem \ref{gp_convergence}, plus that the CDF of $g(\etab)$ is strictly increasing in neighborhoods of $q_{\epsilon_0}$ and $q_{1-\epsilon_0}$.
+The asymptotic normality of $\widehat{\epsilon}_0$ relies on the existence (and non-singularity) of the derivative of the map $\epsilon \mapsto \psi_l(\epsilon)\psi_u(\epsilon)$ at $\epsilon = \epsilon_0$.
 Calculating such derivative requires computing the derivative of the quantile function, which is why we require the CDF of $g(\etab)$ to be strictly increasing in the relevant neighborhoods.
-We expect all these conditions to be satisfied in practice in the presence of continuous covariates and enough smoothness or sparsity for the regression functions.
-Asymptotic normality allows the straightforward calculation of a Wald-type confidence interval for $\epsilon_0$ using a consistent estimate for the variance.
-We thus propose reporting both a point-estimate for $\epsilon_0$ and $1-\alpha$ confidence interval as a summary of the study's robustness to unmeasured confounding.
+We expect all these conditions to be satisfied in practice in the presence of continuous covariates and enough smoothness or sparsity for the regression functions.\footnote{In principle, one could construct the empirical moment condition after performing the rearrangement procedure of \cite{chernozhukov2009improving}.
+Whether or not the rearrangement is done, we expect the inference about $\epsilon_0$ to be equivalent asymptotically and vary minimally in finite samples.} Asymptotic normality allows the straightforward calculation of a Wald-type confidence interval for $\epsilon_0$ using a consistent estimate for the variance.
+We thus propose reporting both a point-estimate for $\epsilon_0$ and $1-\alpha$ confidence interval as a summary of the study's robustness to unmeasured confounding.\footnote{In order to incorporate finite sampling uncertainty in sensitivity analyses, one-number summaries of a study's robustness are generally computed as the values of the sensitivity parameter(s) such that a $\alpha$-level confidence interval for the ATE under no unmeasured confounding includes the null value.
+Choosing different $\alpha$s to estimate the ATE with no residual confounding may then yield different conclusions regarding the study's robustness to unmeasured confounding, despite the latter being a separate inferential task.
+Constructing a confidence interval for $\epsilon_0$ directly bypasses this issue.}